blackduck-se/bd-integrations-lab3/README.md

 # Black Duck Software Integration Lab 3

-The goal of this lab is to provide hands on experience configuring a Coverity scan workflow in GitHub and viewing the results.
+The goal of this lab is to provide hands on experience integrating a **Coverity** scan into a **GitHub** workflow using the [Black Duck Security Scan Action](https://github.com/marketplace/actions/black-duck-security-scan) and demonstrating its post scan capabilities.
 As part of the lab, we will:
-- execute a full scan, viewing the results in the Coverity Connect UI
+1. setup a GitHub workflow and execute a full scan
-- break the build based on a [view](https://documentation.blackduck.com/bundle/coverity-docs/page/coverity-platform/topics/view_management.html) defined in the Coverity Connect UI
+2. break the build based on a [view](https://documentation.blackduck.com/bundle/coverity-docs/page/coverity-platform/topics/view_management.html) defined in Coverity Connect
+3. review the findings in Coverity Connect
-- introduce a vulnerable code change that adds a comment to the Pull Request
+4. introduce a vulnerable code change, triggering a PR scan which adds a comment to the Pull Request

-This repository contains everything you need to complete the lab except for the two prerequisites listed below.
+This repository contains everything you need to complete the lab except for the prerequisites listed below.

 # Prerequisites